dotnet/aspnetcore/docs/BuildFromSource.md

 ./build.sh
 ```

+By default, all of the C# projects are built.
+Some C# projects requires NodeJS to be installed to compile JavaScript assets.
+To disable building NodeJS projects and all C# projects that depend on them, specify /p:BuildNodeJs=false on the command line.

 ### Using `dotnet` on command line in this repo

 Because we are using pre-release versions of .NET Core, you have to set a handful of environment variables